 Participation in an entrance exam that will consist of a motivation interview with the teacher and an assessment of your artistic work.

-The entrance exam for Graphic Design 1 is Wednesday 6 september 2017.
+The entrance exam for Photography 1 is 5 September 2018 .

-After your online application the KABK will contact you at the end of August.
+After your online application the KABK will contact you in August.

-More information about the entrance requirements of Graphic Design 1:
+More information about the entrance requirements of Photography 1: